 Climate Change and Solar Roofs

 Due to the pressing issue of climate change, many individuals today try to take part in the movement towards environmental protection by adopting alternative means to generate energy.
 One of these means is the solar roofing.
-Solar roofing is the practice of putting solar roof panels on top of the roof to gather energy from the sunlight (photovoltaic energy), which will then be converted to electricity.
+Solar roofing is the practice of putting solar panels on top of the roof to gather energy from the sunlight (photovoltaic energy), which will then be converted to electricity.
 This is a good practice to conserve energy and to lessen fuel burning that only increases Earth’s temperature.

 Some Popular Solar Roofing Options